joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-10-15-birthday-collision.md

   P(\text{no triplets with }n\text{ people}) = \dfrac{N(\text{no triplets with }n\text{ people})}{365^n}
 $$

-which gives the same result as the recursion.
+which gives the same results as the recursion.

 ## Comparing exact and approximate results